tsb46/fmri-findviz/README.md

 FINDVIZ is a browser-based visualization tool for visual exploration of fMRI data with a focus on pattern discovery.
 It supports the visualization of NIFTI, GIFTI, and CIFTI file formats, and time series data.
 Visualizations are produced using PlotlyJS.

+🔗 Check out the documentation here: https://tsb46.github.io/fmri-findviz/

-FINDVIZ supports volume and surface visualizations:
+FINDVIZ supports volume and surface visualizations

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap; gap: 10px;">
   <div style="flex: 1; min-width: 300px;">